-Every day, Counselors at the Times Square Museum and Visitor Center assist visitors to Times Square with a variety of issues.
+Every day, Times Square Safety Officers assist visitors with a variety of issues.
 Below please find a listing of the questions we're most frequently asked, along with the answers.

 - Do I have to tip the costume characters in Times Square?